 - 10 Brilliant Jen Hatmaker Quotes On Self-Acceptance

 - Why Honesty is an Important Character Trait

 Final Thoughts on Find Your True Self After Age 50

 You are special.

-You are the only You there is, and You are spectacular.
+You are the only You there is, and

-Learning to toss aside who you think you are supposed to be – or who others expect or even demand you to be – is a challenge we all need to surmount in order to live life as we truly are.
+Learning to set aside who you think you are supposed to be – or who others expect or even demand you to be – is a challenge we all need to surmount in order to live life as we truly are.

 It may not be easy, but if you focus on these steps, you will work toward becoming your true self:

 - Don’t Compare Yourself to Others